Indian cyber security agency says no reports of ransomware attack on country

 Sanjay Bahl of the New Delhi-based Computer Emergency Response Team said he was monitoring the situation.

-Spokespeople for top companies such as Amazon India, Infosys, Tata Consultancy Services, Flipkart and Ola said their systems were unaffected.
+Spokespeople for top companies such as Amazon India, Infosys (INFY.NS), Tata Consultancy Services (TCS.NS), Flipkart and Ola said their systems were unaffected.

 Reporting by Krishna N. Das and Sankalp Phartiyal; Editing by Kevin Liffey